polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ## Private Repositories (ESSENTIAL SETUP)

-This Yocto BSP pulls data from 'Microsemi-SoC-IP' private repositories, the recipes use ssh to clone the repositories.
+This Yocto BSP pulls data from 'Microchip Bitbucket' private repositories, the recipes use ssh to clone the repositories.
 In order to work without entering username/password ssh key configuration is required.

 Follow the instructions from github on [configuring an ssh key](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).